brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 ## Prerequisites

-### Tools
+### The Tools

-A series tools will be needed, which include:
+A series tools will be needed, on the laptop of VM where you run the scripts, which include:
 - `oc`
 - `kubectl`
 - `openssl`